 Yokohama offers some of the best yacht repair and service options in Japan.
 Services include Mechanical and electrical repairs, Fibreglass and hull work, Engine servicing, Chandlery access, Haul‑out facilities (depending on arrangement).
 For major work, Tokyo provides additional capacity.

-If you need to expand your knowledge or need an information resource on board, why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
+If you are headed somewhere remote consider the need to expand your knowledge base or have an information resource on board.
+Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete systems guide.
 650 pages of practical advice.
+In Australia and New Zealand order a copy through Boat Books.
+UK and European boats can buy the UK Edition Here.
+US and Canadian boats can get the US Edition Order Here.
+Marine systems are my profession so let me help you.
+By a liveaboard boat owner for other boat owners

 Yokohama is a modern, maritime‑friendly city with clear expectations:

 Visitors who follow these norms are generally welcomed.
+Go to this page Japanese Port Culture and Etiquette for a complete description of cultural norms.

 Yokohama is one of Japan’s most accessible and yacht‑friendly ports, offering secure berths, excellent provisioning, reliable repair facilities, and straightforward navigation.
 Its position on the western side of Tokyo Bay makes it a natural hub for Yokohama sailing, Tokyo Bay cruising routes, and longer passages along the Kantō coastline.
 Whether used as a staging point or a long‑stay base, Yokohama provides the operational depth and convenience that make cruising in Eastern Japan both comfortable and rewarding.
 The Yokohama Sailing Guide is all you need.